noefp/easy_gdb/README.md

     docker-compose build

-Start the container using the Docker desktop application or use the terminal, in the easyGDB_docker folder, to run:
+Start the container using the Docker desktop application, or use the terminal, in the easyGDB_docker folder, to run:

     docker-compose up -d

 The flag -d (--detach) allows to detach the docker in the terminal.
-It is necessary to start the container (it can be done using the terminal or the Desktop application) everytime you want to access the genomic portal, with `docker-compose start`.
-You can stop it with `docker-compose stop`. `docker_compose ps` will let you know which containers are running.
+It is necessary to start the container (it can be done using the terminal or the Desktop application) everytime you want to access the genomic portal, using `docker-compose start`.
+You can stop it with `docker-compose stop`. `docker_compose ps` will let you know which containers are running (The Docker Desktop application allows to start and stop the easyGDB container using a user-friendly graphical interface).

-Inside the Docker container, EasyGDB is installed at `/var/www/html/` and we can find and modify the genomics portal data in our file system at `src/`.
+Inside the Docker container, EasyGDB is installed at `/var/www/html/` and we can find and modify the genomics portal data in our file system at `easyGDB_docker/src/`.

-Open a terminal inside the easy_GDB Docker container using the Docker desktop application or running the next command in the system terminal at the easyGDB_docker folder:
+Now, we will clone the EasyGDB code in the Docker container.
+Open a terminal inside the easy_gdb Docker container using the Docker desktop application or running the next command in the system terminal at the easyGDB_docker folder:

     docker-compose exec easy_gdb /bin/bash